-Salary sacrifice or packaging are used interchangeably and basically mean the same thing.
-It is an arrangement that allows an employee to receive part of their income in another form — like shares, child care costs, car expenses — rather than as wages or salary.
+Salary sacrifice or packaging is an arrangement that allows an employee to receive part of their income in another form — like shares, child care costs, car expenses — rather than as wages or salary.

-In the case of motor vehicles, salary sacrifice works by ‘sacrificing’ the lease repayment and operating expenses from your pre-tax income dollars.
+Salary sacrifice works by ‘sacrificing’ the lease repayment and the car operating expenses from your pre-tax income.
 This lowers your taxable income, reduces your income tax and increases your take-home pay.
 The catch, however, is that fringe benefits tax (FBT) is generally payable on the items that are salary packaged.

-Everything will be the same, except there will no longer be an FBT obligation.
-This will remove one of the significant costs of a car under a novated lease.
+Electric Cars will now be FBT exempt in Australia, removing one of the significant costs of a car under a novated lease - fringe benefits tax.

-The FBT exemption will apply to electric cars that fall below the luxury car tax (LCT) threshold for fuel-efficient vehicles ($84,916 in 2022-23).
+The FBT EV exemption applies to salary sacrifice electric cars that fall below the luxury car tax (LCT) threshold for fuel-efficient vehicles ($84,916 in 2022-23).
 Any cars above this value will be subject to the standard FBT treatment in place prior to the introduction of this legislation.

-Historically the financial case for novated leases has been a ‘grey’ area as the financial case is not straightforward.
+Historically the financial case for novated leases has been a ‘grey’ area.
 In general, the following rule of thumb applies:

 Novated leases generally make more financial sense the higher running costs and your level of income, which increases the amount of income tax that can be offset.

 There are many instances where you would be financially worse off on a novated lease compared to an outright purchase.